nervosnetwork/ckb/rpc/README.md

     * `target_tip_hash`: [`H256`](#type-h256)
 * result: `null`

-Truncate chain to specified tip hash.
+Truncate chain to specified tip hash, can only truncate less then 50000 blocks each time.

 ###### Params